 Always make an appointment

-Unless it is a medical emergency (see below), always schedule an appointment with your veterinarian.
+Unless it is a medical emergency (see below), always schedule an appointment.
 They have many patients, as well as surgery time and writing up notes and can’t be on call for walk-ins.
-Also be respectful of their time and make sure you arrive in time.
+Also, be respectful and arrive on time.
 If this is the first visit for you or your pet, allow an extra 10 minutes to fill out paperwork.

-Bear in mind that emergencies do happen, and sometimes your veterinarian may be running late if a very sick patient needs to be seen.
+Bear in mind that emergencies do happen.
+Sometimes the veterinarian may be running late if a very sick patient needs to be seen.

 If you have an emergency, call ahead

 The exception to the rule is that sometimes a medical emergency will occur that can’t wait.
-In this instance call ahead to let them know you are on your way and what the problem is (if you know it).
-This can give them a vital few minutes to prepare themselves.
+In this instance call ahead to let them know you are on your way and what the problem is (if you know it), which can give them a vital few minutes to prepare.

 By emergency I mean just that, don’t wait all day with a vomiting cat and then decide five minutes before the surgery closes that you should go to the vet.
 Some emergencies are obvious, sometimes it’s not so black and white if you are in any doubt call the practice.